emilkarlen/exactly/README.rst

 --------------------------

-``[act]`` is not needed to indicate what is being checked, since the "act" phase is the default "phase".
+``[act]`` is not needed to indicate what is being checked, since the "act" phase is the default phase.

 The following is a valid test case, and if run by ``exactly``, it won't remove anything (since it is executed inside a temporary sandbox directory)::